best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 1. Arrange - set up any objects needed for your test, for example sample input data and expected output data.
 2. Act - run the code that you are testing (one or more functions or methods).
-3. Assert - verify that the code performed the expected action, for example that the output matched the expected output.
+3. Assert - verify that the code performed the expected action, for example, that the output matched the expected output.

 ```{admonition} Key Learning
 :class: admonition-learning